-Growing a beard is the top of the pyramid for male rites of passage, just above surviving a wasp sting and not crying during the end of Bambi.
-It’s a process that tests a many tenets of manhood.
+Growing a beard is the top of the pyramid for male rites of passage, just above surviving a wasp sting and not crying during the end of Bambi, it’s a process that tests many tenets of manhood.

 The journey of growing a beard demands a fair whack of patience and resilience.
 You also need the courage to ignore those second glances in the office, during that awkward period where your so-called beard looks like you’re hungover for the sixth day in a row and losing the plot a little bit.

-But there’s never been a better time in modern history to give it a crack.
-Fifty-five percent of men worldwide have some facial hair.
-It’s no longer the domain of barbarians and bikies.
-Barber shops also offer comprehensive beard maintenance services nowadays.
-You’d struggle to find a shopping arcade that doesn’t have some sort of quirky man-den selling various oils, creams, and razors to help you get that beard just right.
+Barbershops now offer comprehensive beard maintenance services, alongside the regular selection of men’s haircuts, and you’ll struggle to find a shopping arcade that doesn’t have some sort of quirky man-den selling various beard oils, creams, and razors to help you get those beard styles just right.

-Stubble is meant to be the natural consequence of not shaving for a period of time.
-Some guys, however, enjoy the challenge of maintaining the pretence of 5 o’clock shadow as a permanent solution to their beard style woes.
+A stubble beard is meant to be the natural consequence of not shaving for a period of time and is one of the easiest and most common bears for men.
+Some guys enjoy the challenge of maintaining the pretence of a 5 o’clock shadow as a permanent solution to their beard woes.

-Irony aside, designer stubble achieves that slightly-dishevelled cool that makes you look indifferent to the scorn of your peers.
-Less composed than being clean-shaven, a bit of scruff suggests to others that the guy couldn’t care less if he doesn’t look ‘schmick’ all the time.
+Irony aside, a stubble beard achieves that slightly dishevelled cool that makes you look indifferent to the scorn of your peers.
+Less composed than being facial hair-free, a bit of scruff suggests to others that the guy couldn’t care less if he doesn’t look ‘schmick’ all the time.

-Designer stubble does however require weekly maintenance across the entire chin and jaw with electric clippers.
+A stubble beard does, however, require weekly maintenance across the entire chin and jaw with a beard trimmer.
 Use a plastic attachment or handheld comb to determine the desired length – shorter teeth are usually better.

-Also ensure your work is even.
-Neglecting parts of your chin or jaw will result in a patchy, uneven look that will make you look like you got flustered and forgot the basics of shaving.
+Ensure your work is even and neatly trimmed.
+Neglecting parts of your chin or jaw will result in a patchy beard, with an uneven look that will make you look like you got flustered and forgot the basics of shaving.
 Designer stubble suits men with strong oval or square features, as it will accentuate an existing jawline.

-That being said, if you’re like me and cop serious razor burn, using electric clippers to maintain a little bit of scruff might be a very masculine alternative to the embarrassment of red splotches across your chin and neck.
+That being said, if you’re someone who is a victim of serious razor burn, using an electric beard trimmer to maintain a little bit of scruff might be a very masculine alternative to the embarrassment of red splotches across your chin and neck.

-Although the chevron is a 20th century classic, it is sufficiently versatile and masculine so adopting it for a contemporary audience won’t see you laughed out of the office.
+Although the chevron is a 20th-century classic, it is sufficiently versatile and masculine so adapting it for a contemporary audience won’t see you laughed out of the office.
 The chevron derives its name from military stripes that denote rank – hence, it forms a bent triangular shape.